The AutomaticDestinations-ms File Format Explained

 0x1C 4 unused / reserved

-Each entry that follows carries — in order — the metadata needed to reconstruct where the LNK came from:
+Each entry record after that header carries the metadata needed to reconstruct where the LNK came from:

 DestList entry (variable length)